violacaroline/applied-iot-airquality/README.md

 How very, very hot the summer months here in the carribean really is.

-Jokes aside, purely data wise I had no idea that it was so much more humid here than Sweden, almost double at over 60% compared to some of the measurements done by fellow students back home.
+Jokes aside, purely data wise I had no idea that it was so much more humid here than Sweden, more than the double at over 70% compared to some of the measurements done by fellow students back home.

 Also it has given me insights into electrical circuits and components used for minor IoT projects, along with protocols and how parts interact with each other.
 From firmware being installed on Pico, to code uploaded on the Pico and then connectivity with wifi to get the data over to Adafruit.